 With any type of project management, an employee is likely being asked to perform this task alongside their regular job.
 If there isn’t a qualified person on staff, or if no one has bandwidth to take on the task, seek third-party assistance.
 You can outsource the entire project or only certain parts of the move.
 Your hardware vendors should be notified ahead of time.
 They may have resources, special procedures or need to seed IT equipment differently in the new location.

 A comprehensive plan has been created and approved.
 Everyone is on-board and teams have been allocated to the project.
-The next step in a data center relocation is a thorough site audit that reviews the equipment in the current infrastructure.
-Based on current state, identify mission critical machines that might need to be moved first.
-Map all the dependencies between different pieces of equipment.
-Decide which machines need to be upgraded, decommissioned, or replaced.
+The next step in a data center relocation is a thorough site audit.
+The audit team reviews the equipment in the current infrastructure.
+The assessment will be for current state and identify mission critical machines that might need to be moved first.
+All the dependencies between different pieces of equipment will be mapped.
+Once the audit is complete, decisions are made about which machines need to be upgraded, decommissioned, or replaced.
 The data center audit process is also an opportunity to upgrade to new equipment as part of the relocated.

 Although outside the specific scope of a data center audit, make sure you address the networking, security, and authentication impacts of the relocation.
-Connectivity needs to be ensured, authentication needs to function, and the applications need to be able to talk to each other.
+Connectivity needs to be ensured and authentication needs to function.
+All applications need to be able to talk to each other.
 If your organization doesn’t have this type of expertise, there are third party professionals who can help.

 Another key decision is the type of relocation will best meet your needs.
 There are several methods including: Physical to Physical, Physical to Virtual, Virtual to Virtual, Physical to Cloud, Virtual to Cloud.
 In some cases a hybrid approach will be necessary.